EdaNKeskin/chrome-gpt-reader/README.md

 LLMs are terrible at facts but great at interacting with people.
 Tradisional screen readers are extremely simplistic, slow and can't provide context to the user.

-I wass inspired by the work of OpenAI on ChatGPT 4o and their inclusion in to Be My Eyes. https://openai.com/index/be-my-eyes/
+I was inspired by the work of OpenAI on ChatGPT 4o and their inclusion in to Be My Eyes. https://openai.com/index/be-my-eyes/

 What if you could have a conversation with a website?

 Only one way to find out!

-Ohh and of course, please do not fully rely on the answers provided and expect some rough endges.
+Ohh and of course, please do not fully rely on the answers provided and expect some rough edges.

 ## Features